ekalosak/nx3d/docs/usage.rst

       state_trans_func=my_graph_markov_process,
    )

-Give me the main loop
+The main loop
 -------------------------

-If you want this control, you should be ready to dig into the Panda3D docs - there is more detailed information about how Nx3D's base class ShowBase is executed.
-In short, you don't need to use the ``app.run()`` mainloop that's built in to ShowBase.
+In short, you don't need to use the ``app.run()`` mainloop that's built in to panda3d.ShowBase.
 For example, a trivial main loop is:

 .. code-block:: python
    import networkx as nx